bahmutov/really-need/README.md

 #### post

-Function that transform the exported object.
-For example, you can replace exported function with another one on the fly.
+Function to transform the module's exported value.
+For example, you can replace the exported function with another one on the fly.

 ```js